Puratasca

 glazed beef sweetbreads with shitakes, green apple sauce

-chef & co-owner Raúl Vera Rojas
+chef & owner Raúl Vera Rojas

 ~ back to top ~